mehoggan/dag_scheduler/README.md

   * Checked interuptible_task_thread for tests.

 ## WIP: Sunday March 22, 2020
-* Added in ycm changes to support development in Ubuntu 18.04 after a long break from development.
+* Added in ycm changes to support development in Ubuntu 18.04 after a <br />
+  long break from development.

 # Developer's Notes

 ## Testing

-Please be sure to add /* Tested [✓] */ in the .cxx or .hpp files for methods that have been tested.
-Once the class has been completely tested please feel free to remove the comment.
+Please be sure to add /* Tested [✓] */ in the .cxx or .hpp files for <br />
+methods that have been tested.
+Once the class has been completely tested <br />
+please feel free to remove the comment.